osmandapp/web/main/docs/user/personal/storage.md

 ![Backup Status screen Android](@site/static/img/personal/backup/backup_status_screen_android.png)

 Here you can start to make a backup and restore data online and local:
 - &nbsp;"_<Translate android="true" ids="backup_now"/>_" button - allows to make a backup of your data to OsmAnd Cloud.
 Info: time of last backup and wich data added after that on your device.
-Button is not showed if you make backup some time ago and you don't have data for backuping.
+Button is not showed if you make backup some time ago and you don't have data for backing up.

 ![Backup Status screen Android](@site/static/img/personal/backup/backup_status_screen_1_android.png) ![Backup Status screen Android](@site/static/img/personal/backup/backup_status_screen_2_android.png)